University of St. Thomas (Texas): Athletics

 The St. Thomas (UST) athletic teams called are the Celts.
 The university is a member of the Division III level of the National Collegiate Athletic Association (NCAA), primarily competing in the Southern Collegiate Athletic Conference (SCAC) as a provisional member since the 2019–20 academic year.
 The Celts previously competed in the Red River Athletic Conference (RRAC) at the National Association of Intercollegiate Athletics (NAIA) from 2011–12 to 2018–19; as well as an NAIA Independent within the Association of Independent Institutions (AII) from 2007–08 to 2010–11.

 UST competes in 16 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer, tennis and track & field; while women's sports include basketball, cross country, golf, soccer, softball, tennis, track & field and volleyball; and co-ed sports include cheerleading.

 Student life

 Residential housing

 The university has three types of campus housing, both under the direction of Residence Life.

 Guinan Residence Hall is a three-story, 306-bed facility with private double-occupancy rooms.
 It is located near the Moran Parking Center and Crooker Center and provides a residential experience focused on community living.

 Apartment-style housing, located on the south side of campus, offers apartments to upper-class students and graduate or adult students who want to benefit from a Residence Life community.

 Households are intentional Catholic communities of students that live, study, and pray together.
 They are housed in the local townhomes on campus or in Young Hall.
-Households were founded by Viri Dei (Men of God) and SIW (Simply Irresistible Women).